lorenzo-rovigatti/comp_bio_notes/introduction.md

 * **Bridging Theory and Experiment:** Historically known as "computer experiments", computer simulations sit in the middle between theory and experiment.
 As such, a good computational physicist is able to act as a bridge between these two worlds.
 A proficient computational physicist can effectively bridge these two realms, provided he develops a familiarity with the specific jargon, techniques, and methodologies of both fields.
 This dual expertise is a significant advantage.
 However, it is sometimes hard to find a fit in a dichotomic world, where "theory or experiment" is all there is.
 Fortunately, that world is dying (but has not died yet).
 * **Algorithmic Problem Solving:** Problem-solving is a critical skill for any physicist, often involving the application of algorithmic reasoning to find solutions.
 For computational physicists, the ability to think in terms of algorithms is even more crucial.
 Developing this skill enables them to tackle complex problems systematically and effectively.
 During the course I will present many algorithms used to tackle some specific (bio)physical problem.
 Most of the time there will be an accompanying pseudo-code or real code, but in [some cases](#sec:homeworks) you will be asked to do it yourself.

-Just to brush up your programming skill, I will start with presenting a programming technique that will be applied later to some biophysical problems.
+To get thing started, I will present a programming technique that will be applied later to some biophysical problems.
 However, before doing that, let's brush up our Python skills with [this notebook](./notebooks/Python_crash_course.ipynb).

 ## Dynamic programming